USCGC Richard Snyder: Design

-Like her sister ships, Richard Snyder is designed to perform search and rescue missions, port security, and the interception of smugglers.
-She is armed with a remotely controlled, gyrostabilized 25 mm autocannon, four crew served M2 Browning machine guns, and light arms.
+Like her sister ships, the Richard Snyder is built to carry out search and rescue operations, ensure port security, and intercept smugglers.
+She is armed with a remotely controlled, gyrostabilized 25 mm autocannon, four crew-served M2 Browning machine guns, and light arms.
 She is equipped with a stern launching ramp that allows her to launch or retrieve a water-jet propelled high-speed auxiliary boat without first coming to a stop.
-Her high-speed boat has over-the-horizon capability, and is useful for inspecting other vessels and deploying boarding parties.
+Her high-speed boat has over-the-horizon capability and is useful for inspecting other vessels and deploying boarding parties.
 She is designed to support her crew of 24 for missions of up to five days over distances of almost 3,000 nmi.

 Operational history

 Richard Snyder was delivered to a Coast Guard base in Key West for her sea trials on February 8, 2018.
-She was commissioned on April 20, 2018 at her home port in Atlantic Beach, North Carolina.
+She was commissioned on April 20, 2018, at her home port in Atlantic Beach, North Carolina.

-It is the 27th in a new generation of Sentinel-class cutters and the first fast-response cutter to be stationed in North Carolina.
-The patrol boat will be used for search-and-rescues, resource management and other missions.

-In June of 2022, Richard Snyder began an extensive drydock period.

 Namesake

 In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that all 58 cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
-In 2015 the Coast Guard announced that Richard Snyder, who was awarded a Silver Star for attacking Japanese ground forces during an amphibious assault on the island of Biak, would be the namesake of the 27th cutter.
+In 2015, the Coast Guard announced that Richard Snyder, who was awarded a Silver Star for attacking Japanese ground forces during an amphibious assault on the island of Biak, would be the namesake of the 27th cutter.